×

 If you are thinking about moving to Numazu, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Numazu can vary greatly depending on the size and location of the property.
 However, as of recent data, a typical apartment in the city center may cost around 50,000 to 70,000 yen per month for rent.
 If you're looking to buy, the price per square meter for an apartment in the city center can be approximately 200,000 to 300,000 yen.
-Please note that these are rough estimates and actual prices can be higher or lower," said one expat who made the move to Numazu.
+Please note that these are rough estimates and actual prices can be higher or lower," explained one expat living in Numazu, Japan.

 Should I buy or rent a home in Numazu?